Get to know the sights, sounds and aromas of Morocco!

 This moderately-paced, escorted tour covers 1,178 miles in 12 days - which means a lot of time on a bus.
 We will have free water, snacks and wifi on the tour bus every day, and will stop frequently for rest stops and tours.
 The longest day spent on the bus is between Fez and Erfoud (day 6), which is approximately 9 hours.
 The tour includes a reasonable amount of walking and requires an average level of physical fitness.
 Most of the sightseeing stops are between one to three hours.
 We find our guests are happiest when they can roll with delays and last-minute changes that may happen in the unpredictable world of African travel.
 The best things you can bring with you are flexibility, patience, and a sense of humor!

 Morocco Sites: A Snapshot!

 Rabat - Morocco's Capital

-We’ll tour Rabat, Morocco's capital, which rests along the shores of the Atlantic Ocean and the Bouregreg River.
-It has a real European feel, with cafés lining the streets, a selection of fine restaurants, and landmarks that speak to its Islamic and French-colonial heritage.
-We'll explore the Royal Palace, the official residence of the king of Morocco, and the country's most important museum.
-We'll visit Mohammed V Square to admire the historic Art Deco buildings with Islamic influences; and the Hassan II Mosque, whose minaret soars 575 feet above the city.
-We'll explore the ancient Kasbah of the Udayas - a small, fortified city within Rabat which dates to the 1100s.
-It’s now a charming little neighborhood with colorful streets and bustling cafes.
+Today we’ll tour Rabat, Morocco's capital, which rests along the shores of the Atlantic Ocean.
+It has a real European feel, with cafés lining the streets, and landmarks that speak to its Islamic and French-colonial heritage.
+We'll explore the Royal Palace, the official residence of the king of Morocco; Mohammed V Square with its historic Art Deco buildings; the Hassan II Mosque, whose minaret soars 575 feet above the city; and the ancient Kasbah of the Udayas - a small, fortified city which dates to the 1100s.

 Tangier - Europe’s Gateway to Africa!